Table of Contents

 Flash Points and Safety

-While acrylic paint itself is not considered highly flammable, it’s essential to be mindful of certain factors.
+While acrylic paint is not considered highly flammable, it’s essential to be mindful of certain factors.
 Some art supplies containing solvents or thinners may have lower flash points, indicating their ignition potential.
-However, this does not apply to standard acrylic paint or professional-quality art paint used in acrylic painting sets.
+However, this does not apply to standard or professional-quality art paint in acrylic sets.

 Understanding the flash point of a substance is crucial in evaluating its flammability.
 Acrylic paints generally have a higher flash point than oil-based paints, reinforcing their safety profile.
 Artists can confidently work with acrylics, knowing the flammability risk is significantly reduced.